'An outstanding musician' The Times

 As a concert pianist, GéNIA has a diverse repertoire and an enthralling stage presence.
-Braking classical music traditions, her concerts often take a form of a show, rather than a classical concert, as she loves to connect with her audience and thus make the experience very personal to them.
-GéNIA enjoys collaborating with talented artists from other cultural disciplines, such as fashion, dance and film-making, and often surprises her audience by inviting them to participate in her shows.
-Recent collaborations were with the award-winning fashion designer José Hendo and the 'Britain's Got Talent' singer Nick Celino as well as starring in the film by Charlotte Ginsborg.
+Breaking classical music traditions, her concerts often take the form of a show, rather than a classical concert, as she loves to connect with her audience, making the experience very personal to them.
+GéNIA enjoys collaborating with talented artists from other cultural disciplines such as fashion, dance, and film-making, and often surprises her audience by inviting them to participate in her shows.
+Recent collaborations were with the award-winning fashion designer José Hendo and the 'Britain's Got Talent' singer Nick Celino, as well as narrating and performing in the film '20:20' by Charlotte Ginsborg.

 "A MUSICAL GEM...
 A THRILLING AND INTOXICATING EXPERIENCE...''